-What are the Safar Teacher's Guides?
+What does the Teacher's Guide include?

-Why should I use the Safar Teachers Guide?
+Why should I use the Safar Teacher's Guide?

 • Objectives that all students are expected to achieve